tpaananen/airvol/README.md

 ## Issue with Macbooks

 Macbook Air / Pro sets the initial volume level 50.0 for AirPods Pro 2 and 3 / Max (that's what I have, maybe also with other AirPods).
-This could potentially lead to hearing damage especially with young kids.
+This could potentially lead to hearing damage especially with young kids if parents are not monitoring the levels when setting up the devices for their kids.

 ### How to reproduce the issue?